Property owners have many constitutional rights when their land is obtained by a state or federal entity using the power of eminent domain in Texas.

 - Is not for a public use.

 In some cases, defining what is and isn’t public use can be a challenge.
 Property owners who are unsure if their land is going to be used for a legitimate public use should seek the assistance of an experienced Texas property rights lawyer.
-If the court determines the land is not being condemned for public use, then the condemnation proceeding may be dismissed.
+If the court determines the condemning entity’s reasons for taking a Texas property do not meet the public use standard, then the condemnation proceeding may be dismissed.

 Make Sure Your Rights are protected during the Texas Condemnation Process